 Many have been abused, abandoned or neglected, but some are placed there because their parents never made a plan for them.

-Without legal instructions as to their care, Child Protective Services are called in when children are left as orphans.
-They’ll take possession of your kids and someone in your family will have to petition to be appointed their official guardian.
+Without legal instructions as to their care, Child Protective Services are called in to take possession of children when they are are left without a legal Guardian.
+If this were to happen to your kdis, someone in your family would have to petition to be appointed their official Guardian.